Playground: A lifesaver for teachers dealing with emergency situations

 The Education and Training Act of 2020 lists the minimum standards that each ECE service must meet.
 These criteria are used during inspections to assess whether centres meet the minimum standards mandated by the government for dealing with emergency situations.

 One of the standards a service needs to meet during emergencies is Health and Safety.
-Health and Safety criterion 7 (HS7) requires services to have a written emergency plan that includes necessary supplies to guarantee the adequate care and safety of children.
+Health and Safety criterion 7 (HS7) requires services to have a written emergency plan.
+It must include necessary supplies to guarantee the adequate care and safety of children.

 Required Documentation